SJECollins/pixels-arcade/README.md

 I also renamed the sections of the board to reflect that I'm going to add more sections.

+Okay, a couple of hours later and now there are board options: 4, 6 and 9 squares.
+With the background resizing to fit.
+I removed the border for the board as it didn't look great.

+There's also a checkbox for speed - so the flash timer is half what it was.
+And options for number of rounds: ten, twenty or "endless" (it's really only to 200 at the moment).
+I haven't styled the checkboxes or radio buttons yet.
+That's something to come back to and fiddle with.
+Sometimes you just need a reason to poke at a project and then get other ideas for changes.

 ## Missing Item Game
 03/07
 I can't think of a good name for it yet.